 - Cramping or tenderness on one side of the pelvis

 - Abnormal vaginal bleeding

-When a woman with positive pregnancy tests presents for an examination for these symptoms, it is essential that a proper medical workup be performed urgently for this condition.
+When a woman with positive pregnancy tests presents for an examination with these symptoms, it is essential that a proper medical workup be performed urgently for this condition.
 To make the diagnosis, it is necessary to conduct a pelvic exam, order blood work, and request an ultrasound if there is a reasonable suspicion of a problem pregnancy.

 If a medical staff is negligent in not diagnosing the condition, or misdiagnosing it as another condition, substantial harm can result because it was not properly treated.
-Serious internal damage can occur, including permanent damage to the Fallopian tube.
+Serious internal damage can occur, including permanent damage to the fallopian tube.
 This can prevent a woman from having children in the future.
 When this occurs, the woman can file a medical malpractice lawsuit.

 Can I Sue for a Misdiagnosis of an Ectopic Pregnancy?

-If your medical history and your description of the events shows that a medical professional misdiagnosed your condition or failed to diagnose an ectopic pregnancy, you can file a lawsuit.
+If your medical history and your description of the events show that a medical professional misdiagnosed your condition or failed to diagnose an ectopic pregnancy, you can file a lawsuit.
 To be successful in this type of lawsuit, it must be established through expert medical testimony that:

 - You had the condition when you presented to the medical provider

 - It could and should have been diagnosed